 The program has been ever so successful, expanding over the years, and is offered in the Illawarra, Shoalhaven and Batemans Bay.

 If you’d like to volunteer as a carer or know of a child or family that would benefit from this program, we’re here to help.

 Childhood can be stressful

-You can help in BIG and little ways
+Helping in big and little ways

-We’re not asking for a huge commitment…
+We’re not asking for a huge commitment

-Just what you can give.
-Can’t commit to a full weekend?
+Can’t commit to a full weekend visit?
 Think you’re too young?
 Too old?
+Just tell us what you can give.
 Arrangements and visits with a child can be flexible and negotiated so that it works best for both of you.

 Benefits to children